 No More Monthly Payments!

 When you own your car, you don’t have to worry about making a monthly payment on it anymore!
-While you will still need insurance coverage and will have to pay for that monthly, you will no longer have a remaining balance on the vehicle itself.
+While you will still need insurance coverage and will have to pay for that monthly, you will no longer have a remaining loan balance on the vehicle itself.

-Other benefits you may enjoy after paying your car loan is a decrease in your car insurance rates.
+Another benefit you may enjoy after paying your car loan is a decrease in your car insurance rates.
 Sometimes, insurance providers will lower rates for people who have paid off a vehicle or have reduced their debts in some significant way.